illumos/ipd/ipd/0042/README.md

 presence of a superior alternative, suggests that removal of our implementation would be beneficial.

+## Current implementation and transition

+The current printing implementation foresaw the elimination of the legacy lp stack and its replacement by CUPS.
+A `print-service` command is installed in /usr/sbin, and the user invoked commands are symbolic links to that binary.
+The binary then invokes either the legacy command (installed under /usr/lib/lp) or the CUPS variant (expected to be installed under /usr/lib/cups).

+Invoking the `print-service` command directly allows an administrator to switch between different implementations of the print service.

+Ultimately, this implies that removing the legacy print service is a flag day for any distribution using this mechanism.
+An investigation of the current state of distribution printing indicates that:

+* OpenIndiana uses the print-service mechanism and would need to rebuild CUPS to install directly under /usr after the native lp print system was removed
+* OmniOS ships CUPS separately as part of omnios-extra, but installs it in a non-conflicting path
+* SmartOS does not ship a printing system at all, but CUPS is available from pkgsrc
+* Tribblix does not use the print-service mechanism and ships CUPS in the regular path; in the next release the native print system will not even be available as an option

+A possibility would be to ship just the print-service wrapper, but default it to CUPS.

 ## Packages

 The following packages (under usr/src/pkg/manifests) would be affected.
 All